 Key Takeaways

-- All AI citations require physician verification.
-No clinical AI tool provides perfectly reliable citations.
-Physicians should verify critical references against primary sources regardless of platform.
+- No AI tool provides perfect citations — physicians should verify critical references regardless of the platform.

 The Current Challenge